Slow Cooker New England Clam Chowder

 Prepare onion, celery and garlic.
 Heat olive oil in a large skillet.
 Add vegetables, cooking over medium heat until onion is translucent.
 Add garlic and, thyme and optional red pepper flakes, cooking for an additional 1-2 minutes or until fragrant.
 Transfer to the bowl of a 6 quart slow cooker.

 Peel and chop potatoes into small pieces.
-Add to the slow cooker along with clams and seasonings.
+Add to the slow cooker along with clams, juice and seasonings.
 Stir to combine.
 Cover and begin cooking on high for 5 hours or low for 10.

 Meanwhile, cook bacon in a large skillet over medium heat.
 Remove 1/2 Tb bacon grease, transfering to the slow cooker, if desired.
 Chop bacon, reserving a small portion for topping chowder later.
 Toss remaining larger portion of chopped bacon to the slow cooker.
 Return lid and continue to cook.